 Word to the wise: It’s best to ask about the coinsurance policy when you pay insurance.
 Standard is about 5-10%.

 Accidents that deposit insurance may not cover

 Most insurance policies have exceptions – for example, toilet clogging and loss of either fender or dinghy.
 In rare cases, generators or sails are excluded.
 If these items are not included in your insurance, you must check them thoroughly at the boat pick-up.

 Gross negligence and steering of the vessel without necessary authorization or under the influence of alcohol do not fall under the insurance benefit, meaning that the insurance company will not refund such events.
 It’s also good to know that an accident during good weather will be investigated.
 Some insurance companies look at the details of the claim, and in case of suspicion of negligence, they won’t refund you for the insured event.

 You can insure for gross negligence damages with year-long skipper insurance.
 A yearly subscription of 100 EUR should be enough for recreational sailing yachts.
 Skipper insurance applies to the captain and everyone officially on board and registered on the crew list.
 But beware!
 The insurance claim won’t go through if you have a license that isn’t valid for your boat or the trip’s location.

 In some cases, the charter company offers third-party insurance.
 You still have to pay the refundable security deposit for renting a boat.
 Still, you are also obliged to resolve the claim directly with the insurance company in the event of a claim.

 Are you charging the refundable security deposit to your card?
-We recommend checking your charge and withdrawal limits with the bank before the trip.
+Before the trip, we recommend checking your charge and withdrawal limits with the bank.

 If you book a boat through an agency, they should have access to this information and provide you with it.
 Boataround verifies all insurance options with partners and assists clients with their choice.